ptichko/MOG-Tutorial/README.md

 Research suggests that infants learn speech-sound categories from distributional features of speech cues, such as the voice onset time (VOT) of voiced and voiceless speech sounds.
-One popular computational model of this learning process is the Mixture of Gaussian (MOG) Model.
+One popular computational model of this learning process is the Mixture of Gaussian (MOG) model.
-In this tutorial, a MOG model, whose parameters are estimated using the Expectation-Maximization (EM) algorithm, is used to model infants’ learning of speech sounds.
+In this tutorial, a MOG model, whose parameters are estimated using the Expectation-Maximization (EM) algorithm, is used to simulate infants’ learning of speech sounds.
 First, a model is introduced to estimate parameters of VOT distrbutions for voiced and voiceless speech sounds using Expectation Maximization (EM) with a known number of categories.